CLCS-SUSTech/FourierGPT/README.md

 python run_nll.py -i INPUT_TEXT_FILE -o OUTPUT_NLL_FILE --config CONFIG_PATH
 ```

+The resulting *raw* likelihood data can be used at **Step 2** to produce *normalized* likelihood scores and the correponding spectrum data, or can be directly used for the supervised learning-based classifier at **Step 3.1**.

 ### 2. Normalize likelihood and Fourier transform

 Then, compute the normalized likelihood scores and then apply Fourier transform to obtain the spectrum data: